Antony74/maxgraph-core-commonjs/README.md

 ## Example

-This example is taken from @maxgraph/core, and modified by adding a call to `jsdomGlobal` at the beginning, and a `main` function at the end.
+This example is taken from the maxgraph README, and modified by adding a call to `jsdomGlobal` at the beginning, and a `main` function at the end.

 The resulting script generates familiar example maxgraph-generated vector diagram, and outputs it both as an .svg and a .png file.